 Storage Instructions

-Store leftover soup in the refrigerator in an airtight container.
-The soup will keep for up to 3 days.
+Store leftover soup in the refrigerator in an airtight container for up to 3 days.

 Tomato Soup from Passata